 Just because you’re hearing the noise inside the building, be sure to examining your outside condenser unit.
 It is not unusual for twigs and other debris to get stuck in the condenser unit’s fan.
 Make sure the area is swept clean of dirt and debris.

 Poor system design

 Have you been plagued by too much air conditioner noise since your system was installed, with the unit constantly turning on and off?
 If so, the system may be too large for your space.
 Or, it may not be outfitted with high quality noise reduction technology.

 Stop the noise with routine preventative maintenance

 Ready for some peace and quiet along with better comfort conditions?
 It’s time to schedule an inspection and maintenance visit from an expert HVAC company.
 Your air conditioner noise is more than just an annoyance.
 It could be costing you money in terms of operational inefficiency.
 And it could lead to an inconvenient and expensive system breakdown in the hottest part of the summer.

 Should you repair or replace your noisy air conditioner?

 In the worst case, you might face with a costly repair estimate to fix your noise problem.
 Now you have another problem: how to decide if your air conditioner is worth fixing or if you’re better off replacing it?

 There are many factors to consider before making a repair or replace decision, including the age and condition of the system, its repair history, and the extent of the current damage.
-Also, if it uses R22 refrigerant (Freon), which is being phased out soon, that should also impact your decision.
+Also, if it uses R22 refrigerant (Freon), which has been phased out, that should also impact your decision.